Who is a Jew according to the Bible?

-Scripture teaches that the nation of Israel was divided into two kingdoms called the Kingdom of Israel and the Kingdom of Judah after King Solomon’s death.
-The division occurred due to King Solomon’s sin of not loving God with all his heart (1 Kings 11:9-13).
-The fallout was internal strife that occurred after his death between Rehoboam and Jeroboam resulting in the nation being split (1 Kings 12:16-24).
+Scripture teaches that after King Solomon’s death, the nation of Israel was divided into two kingdoms: the kingdom of Israel and the kingdom of Judah.
+The division occurred when King Solomon sinned by not loving God with all his heart (1 Kings 11:9-13).
+The fallout was internal strife within the kingdom between Rehoboam and Jeroboam resulting in the nation being split (1 Kings 12:16-24).
 Consequently, descendants of Israel either lived in the northern or southern kingdom.

 The word Jewish is the adjective form of Jew.
 The word “Jew” (in Hebrew, “Yehudi”) is derived from the name Judah, which was the name of one of Jacob’s twelve sons.
 Judah was the ancestor of one of the tribes of Israel, which was named after him.

 . . .the Kingdom of Israel was conquered by Assyrian King Sennaherib, and the ten tribes were exiled and lost.
 The only remaining Israelites were the residents of the Kingdom of Judah, and the term “Yehudi” or “Jew” came to refer to all the Israelites, regardless of their tribal ancestry.